Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/trouble.md

 If you encounter the screen returning to an idle Youtube screensaver, simply say, **“Ok Google, activate menu.”** You should be reconnected to the Recharge Room.

 ### Google Chromecast stuck on loading wheel
-This means that the Internet is out. **Try disconnecting and then reconnecting the router power.** Double check that the WiFi is up, and if so, the Recharge Room should be reconnected.
+This means that the Internet is out. **Try disconnecting and then reconnecting the router power.** Double-check that the WiFi is up, and if so, the Recharge Room should be reconnected.

 ### Google speaker is suddenly playing music

-If you find your recharge room suddenly playing music then this means someone has told the Google Assistant to do so.
+If you find your Recharge Room suddenly playing music then this means someone has told the Google Assistant to do so.
 Simply say **“Ok Google, stop.”** and the room should be functioning as usual.

 ## Issues Requiring Further Assistance
 * My scenes aren't activating